strozfriedberg/ntfs-linker/README.md

 | 4/8/12 2:55 | `$UsnJrnl/$J`                  | Create | SAE.dat-journal       |

 #### Offset
 The actual file offset (in decimal) to the beginning of the event record in the source file.

 #### Created, Modified, Comment
 For `$LogFile` create events, the timestamps from the Standard Information attribute (regardless of the faith NTFS-Linker places in them) and whether those timestamps match the corresponding timestamps in the File Name Attribute.
+If not, the "Comment" field will say ``.
+This allows for easy detection of timestomping.

-#### `$UsnJrnl` events
+#### `$UsnJrnl` event collapsing
 `$UsnJrnl` records are combined in events.txt to display one event for each logical event that actually occurred.
-For instance, for a rename event, `$UsnJrnl` will contain at least two records: one containing the "old name" and one containing the "new name" (and probably a couple other records, for the same event), but events.txt displays this event just once. *However*, for the `$UsnJrnl` events embedded in `$LogFile`, this deduplication is not performed.
+For instance, for a rename event, `$UsnJrnl` will contain at least two records: one containing the old name and one containing the new name (and probably a couple other records, for the same event).
+In contrast, `events.txt` displays this event just once. *However*, for the `$UsnJrnl` events embedded in `$LogFile`, this deduplication is not _[ed: is not... or cannot?]_ performed.
 This means that for an embedded rename/move event, the File Name and MFT Record could be either from before or after.

 ## Implementation Details